HuwCheston/Jazz-Jitter-Analysis/README.md

 # Code from: Leader-Follower Relationships Optimize Coordination in Networked Jazz Performances

-This repository is associated with the paper “Leader-Follower Relationships Optimize Coordination in Networked Jazz Performances”, published in JOURNAL, and includes scripts for reproducing the analysis, computer simulations, and graphs contained in this paper.
+This repository is associated with the paper “Leader-Follower Relationships Optimize Coordination in Networked Jazz Performances”, published in JOURNAL, and includes scripts for reproducing the analysis, computer simulations, audio-video stimuli, and graphs contained in this paper.
 The corresponding dataset, comprising audio and video recordings of 130 individual performances, biometric data, and subjective evaluations and comments from both the musicians and listeners recruited in a separate perceptual study, is hosted on Zenodo at [10.5281/zenodo.7773824](https://doi.org/10.5281/zenodo.7773824)

 ## Requirements
 - Windows (other operating systems may work but are not tested)